03brainy-clicks/project_promtopia/README.md

 - **Live Demo**: [https://project-promtopia-one.vercel.app/](https://project-promtopia-one.vercel.app/)
 - **GitHub Repo**: [https://github.com/03brainy-clicks/project_promtopia](https://github.com/03brainy-clicks/project_promtopia)

-## Contributing
+## Contributing & License

 Contributions are welcome!
 If you'd like to contribute, create pull requests or issues on [GitHub](https://github.com/03brainy-clicks/project_promtopia).

-## License

 This project is licensed under the [MIT License](LICENSE).

----

 Feel free to explore the power of Next.js with Promtopia!
 Create, share, and generate AI prompts and outputs.
-For any questions or feedback, contact [email@example.com](mailto:email@example.com).
+For questions or feedback, contact [email@example.com](mailto:email@example.com).
 ```

-This markdown file includes all the details and instructions for the "Promtopia" AI Prompt Sharing Platform.
+This markdown file provides a concise and optimized format while retaining all the necessary information.
 Replace placeholders like `your_google_auth_client_id` and `your_mongodb_uri` with the actual values.